 There were 123 women who ran in the first event in 1978.
 In 2013, there were 2004 female finishers, including 18 women breaking three hours.

-More than 11,000 runners took part in Melbourne’s half marathon event last year and close to 10,000 runners entered the 10km event, swelling overall race entries to just over 34,000.
+More than 11,000 runners took part in Melbourne’s half marathon event in 2018 and close to 10,000 runners entered the 10km event, swelling overall race entries to just over 34,000.

 Note: In 2017, the Medibank Melbourne Marathon doubled as the Australian Marathon Championships